adslbarxatov/Xash3d-FWGS-for-ESHQ/README.md

 #

-This engine adaptation was created especially for [ESHQ mod](https://moddb.com/mods/eshq) and [ES: Randomaze mod](https://moddb.com/mods/esrm)for Half-Life part 1.
+This engine adaptation was created especially for [ESHQ mod](https://moddb.com/mods/eshq) and [ES: Randomaze mod](https://moddb.com/mods/esrm) for Half-Life part 1.
 It is based on one of the newest versions of [Xash3d FWGS engine](https://github.com/FWGS/xash3d-fwgs) (`v49/0.20`)

 Detailed description of the app is available on [its own page](https://adslbarxatov.github.io/Xash3d-FWGS-for-ESHQ).